bgp/autopeer/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md)

-## Introduction into the topic
+## Introduction to the topic
-This video is a recording of a presentation entitled "Peering API Automation" by Jenny Ramseyer (Meta), Matt Griswold (FullCtl) and Erica Salvaneschi (Cloudflare) given during NANOG88: https://www.youtube.com/watch?v=kMxsoplROYs The video motivates this work and shows the covered use-cases.
+This video is a recording of a presentation entitled "Peering API Automation" by Jenny Ramseyer (Meta), Matt Griswold (FullCtl), and Erica Salvaneschi (Cloudflare) given during NANOG88: https://www.youtube.com/watch?v=kMxsoplROYs The video motivates this work and shows the covered use-cases.

 ## License